 Click to read Attorney Donovan’s Most Recent Victories involving Theft Crimes

-If you have been charged with a theft crime, such as: shoplifting, petty theft, grand theft, motor vehicle theft, identity theft, burglary, robbery, forgery, receiving stolen property, credit card fraud, or internet fraud, you need to speak with an experienced Boston criminal attorney.
+Have you been charged with a theft crime, such as: shoplifting, petty theft, grand theft, motor vehicle theft, identity theft, burglary, robbery, forgery, receiving stolen property, credit card fraud, or internet fraud?
+Then, you need to speak with an experienced Boston criminal attorney.

 The legal consequences associated with theft crime convictions are no laughing matter and can greatly impair your quality of life and freedom.
 This is why it is important that you hire a skilled criminal defense lawyer who knows how to defend theft crime cases and is extremely familiar with Massachusetts law.